mlcommons/ck/docs/mlperf/inference/README.md

-## How to visualize and compare results
+## How to visualize and compare MLPerf results?

 You can pull all past MLPerf results in the CM format, import your current experiments under preparation and visualize results with derived metrics on your system using the Collective Knowledge Playground as follows: